WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    * `date` be the signature's "date" parameter, interpreted as a Unix time.
    * `expires` be the signature's "expires" parameter, interpreted as a Unix time.
-1. If `integrity` names a header field that is not present in `exchange`'s response headers or which the client cannot use to check the integrity of `payload` (for example, the header field is new and hasn't been implemented yet), then return "invalid".
-If the selected header field provides integrity guarantees weaker than SHA-256, return "invalid".
-If validating integrity using the selected header field requires the client to process records larger than TBD bytes, return "invalid".
-Clients MUST implement at least the `MI` ({{!I-D.thomson-http-mice}}) header field with its `mi-sha256` content encoding.
+1. If `integrity` names a header field other than `MI-Draft2` or this header field is not present in `exchange`'s response headers, then return "invalid".
+   If validating integrity
+   using the selected header field requires the client to process records larger than TBD (for example, if the `mi-sha256-draft2` record length is greater than TBD), return "invalid".
+Clients MUST be able to check the integrity of `payload` using the `MI-Draft2` header field with its `mi-sha256-draft2` content encoding, which are defined equivalently to the `MI` header field and `mi-sha256` content encoding from {{!I-D.thomson-http-mice}}.
 1. Set `publicKey` and `signing-alg` depending on which key fields are present:
    1. If `cert-url` is present:
       1. Let `certificate-chain` be the result of loading the certificate chain